 In 2017 a non-statutory consultation on route options took place and we prepared a response agreed by our Board., based on consultation with our members.

-In February 2018, Highways England announced a Statutory consultation on the Preferred Route.
-The Statutory consultation closes on 23 April 2018.
+In February 2018, Highways England announced a Statutory consultation on the Preferred Route which closed on 23 April 2018.

 On 18 April 2018, we published our response to the Statutory consultation that has been agreed by our Board following a consultation with our members .